-There are three primary situations where Python makes sense.
+There are only three situations where Python makes sense:

-- You personally feel comfortable with Python and are dead set on building your own ETL tool.
+- You feel comfortable with Python and want to build an ETL tool.

-- You have a unique, hyper-specific need that can only be met via custom coding an ETL solution through Python.
+- You have a unique, hyper-specific need you can only meet by custom coding an ETL solution through Python.

-If you fit into one of those three categories, you have a wide variety of options on the market.
+If you fit into one of these categories, you have lots of options.

 TRUSTED BY COMPANIES WORLDWIDE